MeronAsfaha/hospital-patient-app/README.md

-# Hospital Patient App
+# Hospital Patient API
-**Project Description: Patient Hospital Records App**
+**Project Description: Patient Hospital Records API**

 **Overview:**
-The Patient Hospital Records App is a comprehensive software solution designed to manage patient records within hospital systems efficiently.
-It offers functionalities to store, retrieve, update, and analyze patient data securely.
-The application is built with versatility in mind, utilizing MySQL database for production environments and H2 database for testing purposes.
+The Patient Hospital Records API is designed to manage patient records and hospitals.
+It offers functionalities to store, retrieve, update, and delete patient data.
+It is built with versatility in mind, utilizing MySQL database for production environments and H2 database for testing purposes.
 It seamlessly integrates with Artemis MQ 5 for reliable messaging across the system.

 **Key Features:**